wacekgocki/docker-xdebug-wsl2-vscode/README.md

 This setup was tested for:

-- docker container (Docker Deskstop, Windows host, WSL2)
+- docker container (Docker Desktop, Windows host, WSL2)
 - project files located in WSL2 directory
 - Visual Studio Code running in Windows host